PatrickMaiyer/Portapack_Wiki/Create-a-Custom-Map-with-Offline-Map-Maker-!.md

 2. Enter your mapRightLon, which is your "Right Longitude"
 3. And enter your mapBottomLat, which is your "Bottom Latitude" These values are the ones you entered / KML uploaded at step 4 at section "Steps to create this custom map using Offline Map Maker".
 Also Note if your KML file has a lot of decimal points you should enter those exactly since I never tested a round off value but that doesn't mean you should too.

-Hope this was/is helpful to those who was/is seeking for the guidance to create a large or clear map.
-BTW I used WSL 2 to compile this project, the how to can be found [here](https://github.com/eried/portapack-mayhem/wiki/How-to-compile-faster-with-WSL-2)

-Thanks to @eried for the assistance that he offered.

-Please note that these are steps that I used and worked for me on date of published, feel free to edit or PM @ TSpikX#8064 on Discord